jplalor/jplalor.github.io/content/emnlp19.md

 Once each of these models were trained we labeled all of the examples in the data set and used these outputs as the response patterns for fitting an IRT model.

 # Variational IRT
+(Update) In looking back on these posts I realized that this section was just excluded.
+My apologies.
+In order to estimate our IRT parameters, we implemented a variational inference model proposed by Natesan et al. (2016).
+Each difficulty and ability parameter is assumed to be normally distributed and independent, and estimation involves minimizing the KL-divergence between the true posterior and the variational parameters.
+This has two key benefits:

+1. It's Bayesian, so we get uncertainty estimates in the form of mean and variance parameters for each item.
+2. It's fast.

+We implemented the variational IRT model in Pyro and used a hierarchical version that was shown to perform well in the prior work.

 # Results
 In order for all of this model training to be worth our while, there were three questions that we needed to answer: